 It is the youngest land on our planet, barely 60 million years old.
 Located halfway between the Old Continent and America, this highly volcanic island is a condensed open-air geology lesson.
 An ever-evolving work of art where geysers, waterfalls, glaciers, basalt deserts and black sand beaches are ever-changing tableaux of untamed nature.
 Air, fire and ice are the artists.

 As you can imagine, arriving in Iceland is a bit like landing on another planet!
 As soon as you leave the airport, the environment is lunar.
 On either side of the road leading to the capital, Reykjavík, there are only fields of black lava as far as the eye can see.
-But what you notice most immediately is the absence of any tree-like vegetation.
+But what you notice most immediately is the absence of tree cover.
 There are, however, a few tiny patches of birch and rowan woodland that are pompously called "forests" here, but you have to look for them.
-An old local joke has it that if you want to see the edge of an Icelandic forest, all you have to do is stand up!
+There's an old local joke that if you want to see the edge of an Icelandic forest, all you have to do is stand up!
 These forests are part of a government reforestation programme and are even fenced off to protect them from the voracious sheep that roam freely around the island.

 In these deserts of stone and ash, the smallest plant takes on the appearance of a pioneer.

 First of all, there are the lichens, the first form of plant life.
-With 500 species counted, they are a major component of Iceland's flora.
-In the faults and chaos created by the collapse of viscous lava, fine particles of earth (the loess) carried by the wind have been trapped in sufficient quantities to allow them to take root.
+With 500 species counted, they are a major component of Icelandic flora.
+In the faults and chaos created by the collapse of viscous lava, fine particles of soil (loess) carried by the wind have been trapped in sufficient quantities to allow them to take root.
 This obstinacy of life can be found in the most unexpected places on the island.
-From the rocky coastline watered by sea spray to the high plateaux of the centre, battered by the winds and biting rains.
-The best-known of these, Arctic fireweed, pierces the stony beds of dry rivers, offering its rare purple flowers to passing visitors.
+From the rocky coastline drenched in sea spray to the high plateaux of the centre, battered by the winds and biting rain.
+The best-known, the Arctic willowherb, pierces the stony beds of dry rivers, offering its rare purple flowers to passing visitors.

-The northern green orchid, with its discreet fragrance, clings to the grassy slopes of the lowlands or the lava flows of the interior, while the sandy wild rye defies the arid ash blown up from the volcanoes.
+The northern green orchid, with its discreet fragrance, clings to the grassy slopes of the lowlands or the lava flows of the interior, while the sandy wild rye defies the arid ashes blown from the volcanoes.

-Elsewhere, in wetter areas, great angelica blooms, an umbellifer with very indented leaves reaching over 1.60 m, leaving little room for its companions dandelions or meadow sorrel.
+Elsewhere, in wetter areas, great angelica blooms, an umbelliferae with highly dissected leaves exceeding 1.60 m, leaving little room for its companions dandelions or meadow sorrel.

-The shallow areas of stagnant water are home to marsh gentianella, northern buttercup and the delicate cottongrass, whose white plumes sway in the breeze.
+Shallow areas of stagnant water are home to marsh gentian, buttercup and the delicate cottongrass, whose white plumes sway in the breeze.

 Lupin, an invasive plant